 Blockchain-based transaction processing is built on a distributed ledger to maximise the benefits of the technology.
 In such shared registries, all data entered is collected, synchronised, and verified.
 Due to distributed ledgers, the blockchain remains decentralised since all transactions are repeatedly confirmed by independent network nodes worldwide.

-Blockchain offers a comprehensive solution that has all the features essential for payment processing.
+Blockchain offers a comprehensive solution with all the features essential for payment processing.
 Transactions recorded in the blockchain are verified in a distributed peering (peer-to-peer) network, which significantly complicates the counterfeiting of sending and receiving funds.
-In addition, smart contracts allow for automation of processes and transactions are carried out in seconds.
+In addition, smart contracts allow for the automation of processes and transactions are carried out in seconds.
 Finally, blockchain payment processing can be customised to the needs of almost any type of service, making it one of the most versatile options.

 The interest in the blockchain has grown along with that of cryptocurrencies.
 Today, this technology is widely used for transactions with bitcoins as a payment option and other cryptocurrencies.
 We at Corefy provide our clients with an opportunity to connect dozens of payment methods, including cryptocurrencies, through a single connection with our platform.